Heidenheim an der Brenz: History

 Nothing is known about Aquileia/Heidenheim during the period of the Great Migration.
-However, already in the 8th century Heidenheim was mentioned (again) for the first time in official documents.
+However, in the 8th century Heidenheim was mentioned (again) for the first time in official documents.
 The creation of the city in the Middle Ages went hand in hand with the construction of Hellenstein Castle.
-The city wall was built in segments in 1190 and 1420 and Emperor Charles IV granted or confirmed the city as a market town in 1356.
-Through the rule of the von Helfenstein family, the city became part of the Duchy of Teck of ruled by Württemberg in 1448.
+The city wall was built in segments in 1190 and 1420 and Emperor Charles IV granted or confirmed the city's status as a market town in 1356.
+Through the rule of the von Helfenstein family, the city became part of the Duchy of Teck, ruled by Württemberg, in 1448.
 It temporarily belonged to the dukes of Bavaria between 1462 and 1504.
-Later yet, and for a short time only, the city belonged to Ulm.
+Later still, albeit for only a short period, the city belonged to Ulm.
 During Württemberg times, it was always the seat of an administrative unit.
 This unit was an exclave of the dukes of Württemberg until 1803 when Württemberg's territorial gains connected the city with the main part of the duchy's territory.
 In 1807 Heidenheim was promoted to district status and then again to County status in 1938.
-The district reform in the 1970s did not change the county limits by much.
+The district reform of the 1970s did not change the county limits by much.

-The economic development of the village and city is founded mainly on the area's ore deposits that were already being harvested in Roman times.
-However, the importance of this branch of the city's economy vanished near the turn of the 19th century due to great competition first from Wasseralfingen and later from the Rhineland.
+The economic development of the village and city is founded mainly on the area's ore deposits that were already being exploited in Roman times.
+However, the importance of this branch of the city's economy diminished near the turn of the 19th century due to great competition, first from Wasseralfingen and later from the Rhineland.

-Heidenheim played an important part also in the textile industry.
-Flax grown in the Eastern Swabian Alb was used to manufacture linen.
+Heidenheim also played an important part in the textile industry.
+Flax grown in the Eastern Swabian Alps was used to manufacture linen.
 The business grew into an industry at the dawn of the 19th century with the help of cotton imports but declined after World War II due to international competition.
 During the war, a subcamp of the Dachau concentration camp was located here.
 It provided slave labour to local industry.

-After World War II was over in 1945, a displaced persons camp was outfitted in the city to help relocate Jewish displaced persons.
+After World War II ended in 1945, a displaced persons camp was established in the city to help relocate Jewish displaced persons.
 The camp, housing at times up to 2,300 individuals, was dissolved in August 1949.